vaishnaviimali/Handsign-Alphabet-Recogntion-using-ASL/README.md

 ```bash
 python data_collection.py
 ```
-- Press 's' to save an image during capture.
+- Perform standard American Sign Language (ASL) hand sign alphabets and press 's' to save an image during capture.
 Images will be saved in folders corresponding to each alphabet.

 2. Model Training
 - Visit Google Teachable Machine.